12 tips to help you see 'everything'

 These are but a few.
 Please feel free to share your personal favorites in the comments below.

 Some signs will be visible, whether the suspect is a drug mule on his/her way to a delivery or a terrorist on his/her way to a target.

 The intoxicated driver will possess the same signs of impairment leaving a favorite watering hole as they will driving away from a homicide scene.
 Remember, a drunk is not always just a drunk.

 Searching, Searching, Searching

 You will need the will to be successful in criminal interdiction.
 You will also need the skill to observe, interview, and apply search and seizure laws on the street, while the clock is ticking to legally answer the question, “What is really happening here?”

-Never forget (not even for one moment) that this is dangerous business.
-While making contacts, account for the hands, count the hands, and control the hands as you watch the hands.
+Never forget (not even for one moment) that policing is a dangerous business.
+While making contacts, account for the hands, count the hands and control the hands as you watch the hands.